 More photos of the computerized table saw jigI had originally written my article about my computer controlled table saw jig back in 2003.
-Back then, bandwidth was not as cheap as it is now, so six years later, I'm posting more photos and a video of it.
+Back then, bandwidth was not as cheap as it is now (2009), so I made a video of it.

 This is the jig set up for cutting box joints.
 Multiple boards can be clamped onto the jig, but it's not as sturdy as my screw advance box joint jig, nor is the motor powerful enough to move a large stack of boards.